exlskills/course-statistics-introduction/README.md

+# Intro to Statistics with EXL skills!

+Want to get into the exciting & high paying world of **Machine Learning** and **AI**?
+All of the algorithms that drive these new hot topics are built on a deep understanding of statistics and how we can use statistics to interpret our world!
+This class will introduce you to multitude of basic probability and statistics topics.
+Have fun!

 # EXLskills Free & Open-source Courseware Template

 This is the EXLskills free and open-source template.
 It includes a checklist, license, readme, and an index.yaml file to help you get started with creating an EXLskills-compatible course!